-Accreditation is the confirmation that a school provides a quality of education that the international community has a right to expect and one that the education world endorses.
+Accreditation is the confirmation, from an external organisation that a school provides a quality of education that the international community has a right to expect and one that the education world endorses.
 Accreditation is a means of showing confidence in a school’s performance and is therefore seen by St. John’s as a very important aspect and focus for the school.

 Accreditation shows that:

-- the school is devoted to its mission
+• the school is aligned to its mission

-- the school accepts objective assessment.
-It is prepared to open its doors periodically to regular evaluation by the school community and by outside experienced evaluators
+• the school accepts objective assessment.
+It is prepared to open its doors periodically to regular evaluation by the school community and by external independent evaluators

 • the school is constantly seeking to improve its performance in curricular and other areas